dogweather/forkful/content/en/go/dates-and-times/comparing-two-dates.md

   \ to evaluate the chronological relationship between dates.
 Such comparisons\u2026"
 lastmod: '2024-03-13T22:44:59.642058-06:00'
 model: gpt-4-0125-preview
-summary: "Comparing two dates in programming is a fundamental task allowing developers\
-  \ to evaluate the chronological relationship between dates.
-Such comparisons\u2026"
+summary: Comparing two dates in programming is a fundamental task allowing developers to evaluate the chronological relationship between dates.
 title: Comparing two dates
 weight: 27
 ---